syzer/esp-s3-mesh-esp-now/readme.md

 - **SystemTimer Integration**: Uses ESP32's built-in SystemTimer for precise timing
 - **Zero-Cost Abstractions**: Async operations compile to efficient state machines
 - **Single-threaded**: No need for complex locking or synchronization

+## WS2812 LED Support (ESP32-C6 Only)

+The ESP32-C6 version includes support for WS2812 RGB LEDs using the RMT peripheral:

+- **Hardware**: Connect WS2812 LED data pin to GPIO8
+- **Features**: Automatic color cycling with HSV to RGB conversion
+- **Brightness**: Configurable brightness (50/255 when on, 0 when off)
+- **Hue Stepping**: Color advances by 10 hue steps each cycle for smooth transitions
+- **RMT Frequency**: 80 MHz for precise WS2812 timing requirements

+The WS2812 LED library is conditionally compiled only for ESP32-C6 builds to avoid dependency issues on ESP32-S3.

 ## Build Optimization